 LabQuest is designed to be splash-resistant, but is not waterproof.
 If the unit is immersed or gets very wet, permanent damage can result.
 Such damage is not covered by the LabQuest warranty.
 If your LabQuest unit has gotten wet and now it behaves strangely or won’t turn on, here are a few steps you can try:

-1. Remove the battery as soon as possible.
-Follow these instructions:
+1. Do not plug it in.
+Remove the battery as soon as possible.

-TIL 2189: How do I remove or replace a LabQuest battery?
+How do I remove or replace an original LabQuest battery?

 2. Give the unit at least a week to dry out in a dry, well ventilated area.
 If you have access to a laboratory grade dessicant or silica packets, such as those found in the boxes of new shoes, you may try placing the unit in a chamber with the dessicant, but be sure that the dessicant does not make direct contact with the unit.